Jezzamonn/fourier/content.md

 <canvas id="peace-3d" class="sketch" width=500 height=500></canvas>

 As we add more and more spirals, we get closer to representing the original shape.
-With just a few it's able to create the shape fairly well, although it needs the smaller ones to draw the sharp edges.

 <canvas id="peace-build-up" class="sketch" width=500 height=500></canvas>
 <input id="peace-build-up-slider" type="range" min="0" max="1" value="1" step="any">

-*Again, use the slider above to control how many spirals there are.*
+*Use the slider above to control how many spirals there are.*

+Like before, we get a pretty good approximation of the our pattern with just a few circles.
+With just a few it's able to create the shape fairly well.
+Because this is a fairly simple shape, all the last ones do is make the edges a little sharper.

 So, we can apply this process to any drawing really!
 Now it’s your chance to play around with it!